-Nigeria is currently in the development phase of its open banking journey.
+Nigeria is steadily moving from policy to practice in its open banking journey.

-While the initial excitement surrounding the CBN’s regulatory framework was high, progress has been slower than anticipated, as open banking still remains a theory.
+While the initial release of the CBN’s regulatory framework in 2021 generated excitement, implementation took significantly longer than expected, and open banking still remains a theory.

-However, key players in the financial ecosystem—including traditional banks and fintechs—are ready and have already invested heavily in the technology required to power open banking.
-The country’s innovators are waiting for the final nod from the CBN and anticipate that this would happen in the first half of 2025.
+However, momentum is growing, and key players in the financial ecosystem, including traditional banks and fintechs, are ready and have already invested heavily in the technology required to power open banking.

-Meanwhile, efforts to raise awareness of open banking’s potential benefits continue, as stakeholders hope this will spur the CBN to finalize the implementation process.
-The financial industry remains optimistic, viewing open banking as a game-changer for financial inclusion, innovation, and customer-centric banking services in Nigeria.
+Meanwhile, efforts to raise awareness of open banking’s potential benefits continue, as stakeholders view open banking as a game-changer for financial inclusion, innovation, and customer-centric banking services in Nigeria.

 Nigeria has adopted a regulatory-driven open banking model.

-The guidelines were established to facilitate secure data sharing between banks and third-party providers (TPPs).
+The CBN’s Operational Guidelines followed shortly after in 2023, facilitating secure data sharing between banks and third-party providers (TPPs).
 This framework categorizes data and services into tiers with specific access requirements, promoting secure data sharing and enhancing the digital banking ecosystem.

-The CBN’s involvement ensures that open banking aligns with the broader goals of financial inclusion, consumer protection, and technological innovation.
+The CBN’s involvement ensures that open banking aligns with the broader goals of technological innovation.
 The bank enforces compliance through its licensing and supervisory roles, ensuring that all participating entities adhere to the regulatory framework.

 Nigeria’s open banking journey is spearheaded by a coalition of proactive industry stakeholders advocating for greater transparency in the financial industry.

 The CBN oversees the regulatory framework for open banking in Nigeria, ensuring that the implementation of open banking is safe, secure, and efficient.
-As the main regulatory body, the CBN sets the rules and guidelines that other stakeholders follow, focusing on consumer protection, data security, and financial inclusion.
+As the main regulatory body, the CBN sets the rules and guidelines that other stakeholders follow.
+Learn more on the CBN’s role in Nigeria’s open banking journey here.

 While the CBN oversees the entire regulatory framework, NIBSS is tasked with operationalizing the Open Banking Registry (OBR) and managing the Open Banking Consent Management System (OBCMS) on behalf of the industry.
 NIBSS is a shared-service e-payment infrastructure created by the CBN and Nigerian commercial banks to facilitate secure and efficient electronic payment systems.
 It plays a key role in ensuring that customer data is protected and that consent for data sharing is managed in line with the Nigeria Data Protection Regulation (NDPR).

 Leading fintech players such as Mono, OnePipe, and Lendsqr, stand as ardent advocates of open banking in Nigeria.
-These fintechs are eager to leverage open APIs provided by banks to develop tailored financial products and services that meet the needs of Nigerian consumers.
+These fintechs are eager to leverage open APIs provided by banks to develop tailored financial products and services.
 They focus on providing innovative solutions in areas such as personal finance management, credit, and payment processing, fostering competition and financial inclusion in the industry.

-Open Technology Foundation, primarily known as Open Banking Nigeria: a non-profit organization founded by a group of industry experts, with members cutting across 55+ banks, fintechs and consulting firms.
+Open Technology Foundation, primarily known as Open Banking Nigeria, is a non-profit organization founded by a group of industry experts, with members cutting across 55+ banks, fintechs, and consulting firms.
 OBN has worked directly with the CBN and other regulators to drive industry advocacy, develop and document the API standards for open banking in Nigeria.
-They have also collaborated with prominent financial institutions to develop an open source API gateway to streamline the adoption of open banking in Nigeria.
+They have also collaborated with prominent financial institutions to develop an open-source API gateway to streamline the adoption of open banking in Nigeria.
 In addition to these efforts, OBN promotes consumer education and open banking awareness through industry engagements and annual webinars.

 The Committee of Banking Heads in Nigeria (CeBIH): A collaborative group of e-banking heads from various Nigerian banks, CeBIH promotes the adoption of digital banking services and works closely with regulators to ensure smooth integration of open banking across the financial ecosystem.